 From Belgium, Princess Astrid, the younger sister of the King of Belgium, visited Nepal from 19 to 25 January in 2020.
 The then Belgian Foreign Minister Mr. Karel De Gucth visited Nepal in 2005.
 King Albert II visited Nepal during the eighties and King Philippe in 1998.

 Belgium has contributed to Nepal’s development efforts by providing its cooperation through multilateral channels such as the UN, EU and international financial institutions.
 It also channels its cooperation though the NGO’s, both local and Belgian.

 Nepal exports carpet, woollen goods, ready-made garments, handmade papers, handicrafts etc., to Belgium.
 Similarly, Nepal imports textile materials, machinery and parts, industrial raw materials, electrical goods, research equipment etc., from Belgium.
 The following are the trade figures for the last four years.

-Value in NRS
+Value in NRs.

-As of July 2015, 12 projects under Belgian investment were in operation with an investment of Rs.
-54 million which has created 395 jobs.
+As of July 2019, 25 projects under Belgian investment were in operation with an investment of Rs.
+243.74 million which has created 745 jobs.

-Nepal is popular destination among the Belgian tourists, especially for trekking, cultural and adventure attractions.
+Nepal is a popular destination among the Belgian tourists, especially for trekking, cultural and adventure attractions.
 A significant number of tourists arrive in Nepal from Belgium each year.
 The following figures show the tourist arrivals from Belgium in recent years: